 Probably, as fits the facts, there was a cover-up within a cover-up.
 Burghley may have felt threatened (and primarily motivated) by Kyd's allegation of Marlowe's activities for James of Scotland (notably absent from Baines' accusations).35 Irrespective, there had to be a significant, exonerating and confidential concern to justify machinations to Council and Queen.
 The Marlowe-Wriothesley relationship, independently inferred, reconciles all the evidence, as does no other explanation to date.
 As for the Earl, under this scenario he would, no doubt, have been privately questioned by (or for) Elizabeth.
 It is a matter of history that her regard for him demonstrably dipped around this time and never subsequently revived.

 Some five years later, Marlowe's Hero & Leander was printed under a peculiarly phrased publisher's dedication to Walsingham, now much risen in the world and knighted36.
 Evidently, the former conman had retained the incomplete poem after Marlowe's death and was now contentedly represented as the poet's friend.
 The publication seems to have stirred Shakespeare.
 In As You Like It he refers to both the dead Marlowe and Hero & Leander.37 Much more strangely, given the wildly inaccurate accounts of Marlowe's death then circulating, he refers to Marlowe's end in terms which reflect the unpublished Coroner's report.38 However, with Marlowe as Rival, the puzzle is resolved.
-Southampton would have had both the motivation and status to acquire information on Marlowe's death and it would have been natural for Shakespeare to have learned some detail from the Earl.39
+Southampton would have had both the motivation and status to acquire the official, but restricted, information on Marlowe's death and it would have been natural for Shakespeare to have learned some detail from the Earl.39

 A Lover's Complaint did not emerge into the public eye until its curiously low-key inclusion in the Sonnets Quarto of 1609.
 It has remained ever since in the shadow of the Sonnets.
 As previously remarked, it does not resemble traditional Complaints: it is too short, it has no antecedents and its theme is really one of levity, given the improbable sexual feats of its protagonist.